Subaru Impreza WRX STi upgrading Good Garage Scheme

 Although some modifications are made to the body styling it is what is under the bonnet, under the car and under the wheel arches that counts.
 Upgrading the air filter to a Pipercross foam or Green Cotton or K&N panel filter to provide an uprated air flow can increase performance by a few horsepowers at relatively small cost (£40-50).

-Ranging from a simple upgrade of replacing just the back box to give a nice shiny look and sound and a slight increase in bhp to a complete turbo back performance de-cat system (everything behind the turbo replacing the catalytic converters with a through pipe) to give an increase in performance.
+Ranging from a simple upgrade of replacing just the Subaru's back box to give a nice shiny look and sound and a slight increase in bhp to a complete turbo back performance de-cat system (everything behind the turbo replacing the catalytic converters with a through pipe and removing the resonated centre pipe with a straight through pipe and replacing the back box with a high flow back box) and a remap to give a bigger increase in performance.
 An alternative to this is to fit a hi flow cat system which will still provide performance increase at just below a decat system but has the added advantage of keeping it street legal*.
-Replacing the exhaust system with performance upgrade high flow cat and decat can give around 20-25 bhp increase.
+Replacing the exhaust system with performance upgrade high flow cat and decat can give around 20-30 bhp depending on model.

-The real enthusiast however will be looking to really push up the performance from the standard 218bhp.
+The real enthusiast however will be looking to really push up the Subaru performance from the standard bhp.
 (All newer UK spec.
-STi models now come with a 265bhp engine, a six-speed gearbox, inverted suspension struts, Brembo brakes, front and rear limited-slip differentials, a faster steering rack, satellite tracking and a full body kit with high-rise spoiler).
+STi models now come with a 265bhp engine, a six-speed gearbox, inverted suspension struts, Brembo brakes, front and rear limited-slip differentials and a faster steering rack.).

 Ceramic coating of the exhaust headers, up and down pipes and turbo to keep the heat down becomes desirable at this stage.